mkdirlove/MYTOOLS/binary/hyperion/README.md

 # Description
-Hyperion is a runtime encrypter for 32-bit portable executables.
+Hyperion is a runtime encrypter for 32/64 bit portable executables.
 It is a reference implementation and bases on the paper "Hyperion: Implementation of a PE-Crypter".